noon92/luckfox/README.md

 <h3 id="networking">Networking</h3>
 <p>There are three methods to get online:</p>
 <ol>
 <li>RDNIS via usb - <a href="https://web.archive.org/web/20241006173648/https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-Network-Sharing-1/">see this guide</a>.
-Note that in the preconfigured images USB is set to host mode, so you’ll have to switch back to peripheral with <code>luckfox-config</code>.</li>
+Note that in the preconfigured images USB is set to host mode, so you’ll have to switch back to peripheral with <code>sudo luckfox-config</code>.</li>
 <li>Ethernet over USB - most adapters should be supported, but I’ve only tested the RTL8152 chipset.</li>
 <li>Preconfigured ubuntu images: ethernet via the castellated pins at the bottom of the board.
 See pinout at the bottom of this readme.
 Note that the MAC address for onboard ethernet is 1a:cf:50:33:5f:92 - if you need to change this, <code>sudo nano /etc/network/interfaces</code>.</li>
 </ol>